pympk/Use-GitHub-and-Git-in-VScode/README.md

 # Use GitHub and Git in VScode

 These are my notes while learning to use GitHub and Git in VScode.
-I have copied some of the references and links verbatum to make it easier to read, and avoid fipping between these notes adn webpages.
+I have copied some of the references and links verbatim to make it easier for me to read, and avoid switching between these notes and webpages.

 ### References